perfact/zodbsync/README.md

     of all deviating paths from the merge base.
 Add `__frozen__` markers where necessary.
 Remove all superfluous files from the original layer (than now becomes the fallback layer) and initialize the added layers.

-To allow developing multiple layers on the same development system, `record` should be changed to follow the following rules:

-- If a new object is found, it is recorded into the `workdir` of the layer that defines its parent.
-- If an object is changed, it is changed in the (top-most) layer that defined the object.
-- If an object is deleted, it is deleted in all layers that define the object, unless shadowed by a `__frozen__` marker.
-- TBD: Is there a case where `__frozen__` should be removed?